 Where to get Iodine: They are found in sea vegetables like arame, hiziki, kombu, wakame, cranberries, yogurt, cheese and potatoes as well as salt.

 Carrots, sweet potato, salmon, fortified yogurt, orange juice, fortified milk, banana, papaya, lentils, garbanzo or chickpeas, low-fat dairy, cheese and eggs); and long-chain polyunsaturated fatty acids (found in egg yolk)

 Best Food For Brain Growth: What Experts Say

 Dr. Sarah Jane Schwarzenberg, associate professor, Pediatrics, University of Minnesota Masonic Children’s Hospital and member of the AAP Committee shared in the statement that new parents must note that breastmilk is the best food for baby’s brain during the first six months.

-She says, breastmilk should be supplemented with food that is rich in iron and zinc.
+She says that breastmilk should be supplemented with food that is rich in iron and zinc.
 That’s because breastmilk doesn’t have as much of these two nutrients as is needed by a growing child.
-So she suggests the following:
+She suggests the following:

 - Fruits and vegetables rich in vitamins and minerals

 - Pureed lean meat (chicken, fish, turkey, beef)